peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 To and from JSON:This class also doubles as a reader and writer of JavaScript Object Notation (JSON).
 The CBORObject.FromJSONString method converts JSON to a CBOR object, and the ToJSONString method converts a CBOR object to a JSON string.

+In addition, the CBORObject.WriteJSON method writes many kinds of objects as JSON to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
+The CBORObject.Read method reads a CBOR object from a JSON data stream.

 Instances of CBORObject should not be compared for equality using the "==" operator; it's possible to create two CBOR objects with the same value but not the same reference.

 Thread Safety:

 CBOR objects that are numbers, "simple values", and text strings are immutable (their values can't be changed), so they are inherently safe for use by multiple threads.
+There could be multiple instances of these kinds of objects with the same value, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).

 CBOR objects that are arrays, maps, and byte strings are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.

 One kind of CBOR object is called a map, or a list of key-value pairs.
 Keys can be any kind of CBOR object, including numbers, strings, arrays, and maps.
 However, since byte strings, arrays, and maps are mutable, it is not advisable to use these three kinds of object as keys; they are much better used as map values instead, keeping in mind that they are not thread safe without synchronizing reads and writes to them.

+To find the type of a CBOR object, call its Type property (or "getType()" in Java).
+The return value can be Number, Boolean, SimpleValue, or TextString for immutable CBOR objects, and Array, Map, or ByteString for mutable CBOR objects.

 ### False